Doctor of Nursing Practice

 The Post-BS DNP specialties are:

-There are currently multiple points of entry to the DNP program:
+There are currently two points of entry to the DNP program:

 Registered Nurses with a BS degree